wesleyboar/DS-User-Guide/user-guide/docs/usecases/haan/usecase-2.md

 ### Description

-This use case demonstrates how to use Taggit on DesignSafe to organize image files into groups and to tag images.
+This user guide demonstrates how to use Taggit on DesignSafe to organize image files into groups and to tag images.
 The groups and tags can then be saved for use in other programs (for example, for machine learning applications) or be used to present a set of images in a clear and organized way.

 **NOTE**: You always start a Map/Gallery file in HazMapper.
 HazMapper and Taggit should be considered different ways of viewing the same set of images.
 You see a thumbnail Gallery of those images when you use Taggit, and you see a Map of those images when you use HazMapper, but it is the same *.hazmapper file in both cases.

-### Implementation
+Also, at this time you cannot publish a Map/Gallery but this functionality is coming soon.

 Taggit enables you to organize images into groups and to tag images.
 This document shows you how to create groups and tags with Taggit.